 Cai Be, Ben Tre, Mekong Delta, Vinh Long

-The sixth day early morning after breakfast, I joined a group for a day tour to Mekong Delta, a must-visit Southern region during your trip to Vietnam.
-Mekong Delta day trip from Saigon was my top favorite things to do in Southern Vietnam.
+The sixth-day early morning after breakfast, I joined a group for a day trip to Mekong Delta, a must-visit Southern region during your trip to Vietnam.
+Mekong Delta day trip from Ho Chi Minh City was my top favorite things to do in Southern Vietnam.
 Mekong Delta tour is for you if you like the countryside and want to be familiar with the local culture, daily lifestyle, and activities.

 It was worth appreciating and love all the simple things during the Mekong Delta tour.
 The day-long journey started from Saigon by the AC bus.
 A tour guide, boat trips, lunch, bicycle ride all included with the tour.
 It takes 4 hours to reach the Mekong River Delta.
 We took first a boat ride from Cai Be, explored lush vegetations and floating markets.
 It is also lovely to see the bright rice paddies from the boat.
 We visited the coconut candy workshop and enjoyed to see the traditional process of making candy, puffed rice, and grated coconut in Ben Tre province.

 All in all, it is worth to buy organic produces, handicrafts from the local peoples.
 The natural process of making eco-friendly straw bags was simply the best.
 We also visited a bee farm, mushroom farm, local orchard, enjoyed traditional dance and music.
 They served us honey tea, black garlic, tropical fruits.
 After a boat ride on the canals, we had lunch from one homestay.

 Later riding bicycles/biking to the villages was very interesting and fun.
 Before leaving Mekong Delta by bus to Ho Chi Minh City, we explored Vinh Long Market where locals sell different river fishes to vegetables, fruits, flowers along with daily commodities.